Car Insurance by Vehicle Type: How Your Car Affects Your Rates

 Not all vehicles are created equal when it comes to insurance costs.
 These categories consistently rank at the top for annual premiums:

-• Sports Cars & High-Performance Vehicles – Powerful engines, higher speeds, and a driver profile that skews younger all push rates up significantly.
-The Audi R8 Quattro, for example, averages around $6,680/year for full coverage.
+• Sports Cars & High-Performance Vehicles – Powerful engines, higher speeds, and a driver profile that skews younger all push rates up.
+Sports cars average roughly $4,812/year for full coverage — the highest of any standard vehicle category.

 • Luxury Vehicles – High MSRP, imported parts, and specialized repair labor make luxury cars costly to insure.
-Models like the Maserati Quattroporte rank among the highest in the country.
+Top models like the BMW M8 Gran Coupe ($6,744/yr) and Maserati Quattroporte ($7,090/yr) sit at the extreme end.
+Learn more about luxury and exotic car insurance and what to expect.

-• Electric Vehicles (EVs) – Complex battery systems and limited repair shops drive up claim costs.
-The Tesla Model 3 averages $4,296/year and the Tesla Model Y averages $4,248/year.
+• Electric Vehicles (EVs) – Complex battery systems, high vehicle values, and limited repair shops drive up claim costs.
+EVs now average approximately $3,281–$4,058/year — 20–49% more than comparable gas-powered vehicles.
 Learn more about EV insurance costs and how to save.

 • Large Full-Size Trucks – Higher vehicle value and rollover risk make full-size trucks pricier than midsize alternatives.
-The Ford F-150 averages between $110–$212/month for full coverage.
+The Ford F-150 averages around $2,630/year for full coverage.

 • High-Theft-Rate Models – Vehicles that appear on the NICB's most-stolen lists carry elevated comprehensive coverage costs.